RasaHQ/rasa/docs/server.rst

     Rasa Core model is needed to process the request.

-Fetching Models From a Server
+Fetching Models from a Server
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 You can configure the http server to fetch models from another URL: